inversify/InversifyJS/README.md

 Visit http://inversify.io/ for more information.

 ### About
 InversifyJS is a lightweight (4KB) pico inversion of control (IoC) container for TypeScript and JavaScript apps.
 A pico IoC container uses a class constructor to identify and inject its dependencies.

-InversifyJS is easy to integrate with the majority of existing JavaScript frameworks and encourage the usage of the best OOP and IoC practices.
+InversifyJS has a friendly API and encourage the usage of the best OOP and IoC practices.

 ### Motivation
 JavaScript applications are becoming larger and larger day after day.
-As a result we are using a lot of our architecture experience from languages like Java or C# in JavaScript.
-We are embracing OOP with JavaScript but we are not writing SOLID JavaScript.
 InversifyJS has been designed to allow JavaScript developers to write code that adheres to the SOLID principles.

 ### Philosophy
 InversifyJS has been developed with 3 main goals: